 After the Brexit Transition Period

-For all Parcelforce Worldwide services, a CP72 Customs Declaration Form may therefore need to be fully completed, written legibly in English, and affixed to your parcel.
+For all Parcelforce Worldwide export services, a CP72 Customs Declaration Form will therefore need to be fully completed, written legibly in English, and affixed to your parcel.

 The EU countries are: